buch-dein-visum.de Site Logo

 Nepal offers various entry options for foreign citizens, including traditional visas and the ETA (Electronic Travel Authorization) system.

-Tourist visa remains a popular way to enter Nepal.
+Tourist Visa remains a popular way to enter Nepal.
 It can be obtained upon arrival at Tribhuvan International Airport in Kathmandu or at other border points.
-Tourist visas are available for 15, 30, or 90 days, and their cost varies depending on the length of stay.
+Tourist visas are available for 15, 30, or 90 days, and their cost varies depending on the duration of the stay.

-The ETA system for Nepal is a pre-entry authorization that can be obtained online before the trip.
+The ETA system for Nepal — is a pre-entry permit, which can be obtained online before the trip.
 ETA simplifies the entry process and reduces waiting time at the airport.
-To obtain ETA, you need to fill out an online form, provide a copy of your passport, and a recent digital photo.
-After approval, the ETA is valid for 15 days from the date of issue.
+To obtain an ETA, it is necessary to fill out an online form, provide a copy of the passport, and a recent digital photograph.
+Once approved, the ETA is valid for 15 days from the date of issue.

-Business visa is required for conducting business activities in Nepal.
-Additional documents, including an invitation from a Nepalese company, are needed for its processing.
+Business Visa is required for conducting business activities in Nepal.
+It requires additional documents, including an invitation from a Nepalese company.

-Citizens of most countries, including Germany, can use either the ETA system or obtain a visa upon arrival.
+Citizens of most countries, including Germany, can use both the ETA system and obtain a visa on arrival.

-It is important to note that having a valid passport with a validity of at least 6 months is a mandatory requirement for entry into Nepal, regardless of the chosen method of obtaining entry permission.
+It is important to note that having a valid passport with a minimum validity of 6 months is a mandatory requirement for entry into Nepal, regardless of the chosen method of obtaining entry permission.

-• Visa for Germans, EU citizens, Swiss and Turkish citizens and others
+• Visa for Germans, EU citizens, Swiss citizens, and Turkey and other countries

-• Each traveler needs their own identity document and visa
+• Each traveler requires their own identity document and visa

-• It is necessary to check the validity period stated in the visa; exceeding the validity period may result in serious fines
+• It is necessary to check the validity period specified in the visa; exceeding the validity period is subject to severe fines

 • During the trip there is no need to report or register.